-The consolidated financial statements comprise the financial statements of the Company and its Subsidiary.
+The consolidated financial statements comprise the financial statements of the Company and its subsidiary.

-The financial statements of the Company and its Subsidiary are prepared as of the same dates and periods.
+The financial statements of the Company are prepared as of the same dates and periods.
 The consolidated financial statements are prepared using uniform accounting policies by all companies in the group.
 Significant intra-group balances, transactions and gains or losses resulting from intra-group are eliminated in full in the consolidated financial statements.

-- d.
+- c.
 Functional currency, presentation currency and foreign currency: - 1.
 Functional currency and presentation currency: